-Multipurpose – because of its adjustability, you can perform a number of exercises(leg raises) on the unit such as tricep dips, L-sits, and rowing movements among others.
+Multipurpose – because of its adjustability, you can perform a number of bodyweight exercises(leg raises) on the unit such as tricep dips, L-sits, and rowing movements among others.

 Stability Bar and Rubber Soles – the extendable stability bar and rubber soles not only make it possible for you to perform your workouts without worrying about stability issues, but they also work together to adjust your dip bar width and prevent slippage from slippery floors.

 - It can extend up to 35 inches tall

 - The rubber soles are non-slip and will prevent scratching your floors

 - The safety stability connector guarantees minimal chances of wobbling—if any